lxander42/mechanical-portfolio/src/docs/ARCHITECTURE.md

 ## Working with the 3D Model

-- The `ModelViewerComponent` accepts an optional `modelUrl`.
-When provided it loads a glTF (`.glb`/`.gltf`) file from `assets/models`.
+- The `ThreeModelComponent` passes inputs through to the underlying `ModelViewerComponent`.
+Set the optional `modelUrl` binding to load a glTF (`.glb`/`.gltf`) file from `assets/models`.
 Without a file, a procedural placeholder is shown so the UI remains functional.
+- `ThreeModelComponent` also exposes `autoRotateSpeed` so you can adjust or disable the placeholder animation directly from the layout.
 - Mesh names (from Blender) are matched against the `meshName` in `PORTFOLIO_SECTIONS`.
 When a user clicks a mesh the corresponding route is activated.
 - Animations inside the glTF file are played automatically via `THREE.AnimationMixer`.
-- The component exposes the `autoRotateSpeed` input to adjust rotation.
-Setting it to `0` disables rotation entirely.

 See [`THREE-MODEL-GUIDE.md`](./THREE-MODEL-GUIDE.md) for export and naming tips.